lbradstreet/WFG-hypervolume/README.md

 This code includes a high performance implementation of the WFG algorithm, used to calculate the hypervolume indicator for a set of non-dominated points.

+If you make substantive use of this algorithm, please reference the following paper:

+[WFG2010b] Lyndon While, Lucas Bradstreet, and Luigi Barone.
+A Fast Way of Calculating Exact Hypervolumes.
+IEEE Transactions on Evolutionary Computation 16(1), 2012

 CREDIT:

 Code used to calculate the 3D hypervolume base case was taken from hv-1.2 available at